Eliahu Stern: Urban and regional planning

 Stern is also known for his contributions in urban and regional planning and research.
-Jointly with Dalia Lichfield from London they developed a method for dynamic master planning based on the concepts of functional areas and policy zones.
-It is aimed to replace the zoning system with spatial policy.
-The method was successfully examined in the Israeli city of Ashkelon and its principles were assimilated in the reform of the Israeli law of planning & construction.
+Jointly with Dalia Lichfield from London, they developed a method for dynamic master planning based on the concepts of functional areas and policy zones.
+The aim is to replace the zoning system with spatial policy.
+The method was successfully examined in the Israeli city of Ashkelon, and its principles were assimilated in the reform of the Israeli law of planning & construction.

 Another breakthrough is the study and its consequence method for delineating and intra-zoning of biosphere reserves.
 This method and its guidelines were the basis for the preparation of a 'local masterplan for development and preservation' of the Lachish region.
 Other major contributions include the vision-based strategic plan for the city of Tel Aviv, Web-based public participation in planning, an international comparative study on planning tools, many regional and urban master and structure plans, and the preservation of urban historic landscapes and heritage sites.

 Consulting and public activity

-Parallel to his academic career, he consulted to the economic division of the Ministry of Transportation, to the educational television, the banks union, to UNEP "Blue Plan', to Cross Israel Highway company and served in numerous governmental and other public committees.
-In 1988 he established with Shaul Krakover a consulting company named EnviroPlan.
-The projects conducted by the company were highly evaluated and they have won, twice, the Local Israeli Government Award.
-In 2012 Stern received the Israel Planners Award from the Israel Planners Association.
+Parallel to his academic career, he was a consultant to the economic division of the Ministry of Transportation, educational television, the banks union, the UNEP "Blue Plan", the Cross Israel Highway company, and he has served in numerous governmental and other public committees.

+In 1988, he established a consulting company named EnviroPlan with Shaul Krakover.
+The projects conducted by the company were highly evaluated, and they have won the Local Israeli Government Award twice.
+In 2012, Stern received the Israel Planners Award from the Israel Planners Association.